 Thursday, 8 March 2018

-Jordan De Goey won't be available
+Jordan De Goey won't be available for round one.

 But a hamstring injury suffered at VFL training on Tuesday night, not a club-imposed suspension, is the reason as to why the Magpie won't be ready to play.

 Scans to De Goey's hamstring have revealed a minor strain, which is expected to sideline the midfielder for between 2-4 weeks.